Amaranth - 721mg lysine, 499mg arginine per 100g

 Category Overview

-Grains are generally somewhat low in lysine and a good source of arginine, which makes them less beneficial for people with herpes.
+Grains are generally somewhat low in lysine and a decent source of arginine, which makes them less beneficial for people with herpes.
 That said, some grains are better than others in terms of their lysine to arginine ratio.
 Quinoa, amaranth, buckwheat, and seitan are some of the grains that have more lysine than arginine, or at least a balanced ratio.
 These grains can be included in a healthy diet, as they also provide fiber, iron, and antioxidants.

 Practical Recommendations

-Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
-This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.
+A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
+This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.

 Consider taking l-lysine supplements, which can help prevent herpes outbreaks and stop a cold sore before it emerges by limiting the availability of arginine for the virus, which it requires to produce a cold sore.

-Avoiding foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
-These foods can trigger inflammation and weaken your immune system, making you more susceptible to outbreaks.
+Your immune system can be weakened and inflammation can be increased by foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
+Avoid these foods to prevent outbreaks.

 Eating foods that can soothe your symptoms and speed up your healing process, such as honey, plain yogurt, aloe vera, and chamomile tea.
 These foods have anti-inflammatory, antiviral, and antibacterial properties that can reduce pain, swelling, and itching, and promote tissue repair.